ZeynabZuwa/cv/README.md

 by just clicking on the GitHub Pages link, and you need to have internet on your device to do that :hand_over_mouth:. \
 The website is responsive so it works great using your computer but also smaller devices such as iPads and smartphones.

-Thank you for taking your time and please have a look out on mi GitHub for more exiting projects to come! :grin:
+Thank you for taking your time and please have a look out on my GitHub for more exiting projects to come! :grin: